-Load concentration is the most evident differentiation, but speed and overall safety ratings also put industry-leading manufacturers in a class above.
-Trailers from these manufacturers might be rated at 65 mph rather than 55.
+Load concentration is the most evident differentiation, but speed and overall safety ratings are another thing to consider.
+Some manufacturers might be rated at 65 mph rather than 55.
 They might also offer a 2.5 to 1 safety factor, well above the minimum 1.8 to 1 ratio that leaves no cushion for adverse road conditions.

 What Specialty Features are Important?

 When looking at the price tags, it’s common for operators to ask what added value makes a top-tier manufacturer’s trailer worth the cost over other models.
 Depending on the intended use, certain specialty features, like a hydraulic beaver tail or in-deck winch, may be unnecessary.
 Others are vital for safety, durability and productivity.

 When evaluating the added value of specialty features, start with the basic materials.
 Looks for high-quality materials like steel with 100,000 psi minimum yield, which allows the most capacity with the smallest impact on trailer weight.